Interface, Inc.: History

-Interface, Inc. and its subsidiaries sells modular carpet tiles, luxury vinyl tile and Nora brand rubber flooring.
+Interface, Inc. and its subsidiaries sells modular carpet tiles, vinyl tile and Nora brand rubber flooring.

-Interface was founded in 1973 by Ray Anderson, whose decade and a half in the carpet trade had led him to create one of the first U.S. manufacturers of carpet tiles, also known as modular carpet or carpet squares.
+Interface was founded in 1973 by Ray Anderson, to create carpet tiles, also known as modular carpet or carpet squares.
 Carpet tiles, which originated in Europe, became highly popular during the 1980s as an alternative to broadloom carpet, especially in office environments that at the time were switching to flexible, “open” plans that required easy access to wiring and infrastructure beneath floors.
 Interface grew to become the largest carpet-tile maker on the planet.

 Starting in 1994, Interface focused on environmental sustainability, especially in reducing the use of petroleum.
 At this time, the company announced a program called Mission Zero with a goal of eliminating any negative impact the company may have on the environment by 2020.
 Since 1996, Interface chose to adopt an innovation-based green strategy.
 In a short period, it managed to reduce its impact on the environment by one third.
-Each year, the company releases its annual EcoMetrics, demonstrating the company’s environmental impact and progress.
+Each year, the company releases its annual Impact Report, demonstrating the company’s environmental impact and progress.

 In 2016, Interface announced its new mission, Climate Take Back, which aimed to reverse global warming.
 In 2018, Interface announced that all of its products, including all carpet tile and luxury vinyl tile (LVT), are carbon neutral across the entire product lifecycle through its Carbon Neutral Floors program. in 2019, 90% of Interface’s energy came from renewables.

 Interface was recognized as Recyclers of the Year by the Carpet America Recovery Effort (CARE).
 In 2006 and 2016, Interface was voted number one in Globescan's survey of environmentally sustainable businesses.
 They are also the recipient of The Queen's Award for Enterprise: Sustainable Development (Environmental Achievement) (2008).

+In 2019, Interface reported that it had achieved its Mission Zero goals ahead of its original 2020 target, significantly reducing greenhouse gas emissions, waste, water usage, and reliance on virgin raw materials across its operations.

+In 2020, Interface launched Embodied Beauty, its first carbon negative carpet tile collection, representing a milestone in the company’s efforts to commercialize products that store more carbon than they emit over their lifecycle.
+Interface established science-based targets in 2021 to reduce greenhouse gas emissions in line with international climate goals.
+The company continued to expand its use of carbon-storing materials, including the incorporation of captured carbon and bio-based materials into its flooring products throughout the early 2020s.

+Following its acquisition of nora Systems, Interface expanded innovation within its nora rubber flooring portfolio.
+In 2025, the company introduced a prototype carbon negative rubber flooring product, extending its carbon negative design approach beyond carpet tile into resilient flooring.

+In 2024, the company announced its ambition to become a carbon negative enterprise by 2040, aiming to store more carbon than it emits across its value chain.
+As part of this strategy, Interface introduced an “all in” approach to carbon reduction, emphasizing direct emissions reductions, low-carbon materials, and carbon storage, without the use of offsets.